• Skip to main content

 2. Rename UBF8T346G9.office Folder

-This method fixes the problem by disabling all the current Microsoft Excel settings, which might be causing those weird Microsoft Excel Startup issues on your Mac.
+This method fixes the problem by disabling all your current Microsoft Excel settings, which might be responsible for Excel Startup issues on your Mac.

 As mentioned above, you will be required to login back into Microsoft Excel.
 Hence, make sure that you know the Email Address and Password to login to your Microsoft Excel Account.